 Investment in debt instruments, having credit enhancements backed by equity shares directly or indirectly, shall have a minimum cover of 4 times considering the market value of such shares.
 The AMC may ensure that the investment in debt instruments having credit enhancements are sufficiently covered to address the market volatility and reduce the inefficiencies of invoking of the pledge or cover, whenever required, without impacting the interest of the investors.
-In case of fall in the value of the cover below the specified limit, necessary steps may be initiated to ensure protection of the interest of the investors.
+In case of fall in the value of the cover below the specified limit, necessary steps may be initiated to ensure protection of the investors.

-- 19. Investments in Foreign Securities are subject to a limit of US \$ 600 million per Mutual Fund, within the overall industry limit of US\$ 7 billion.
-Further, investments in overseas Exchange Traded Fund (ETF(s)) subject to a maximum of US\$ 200 million per Mutual Fund, within the overall industry limit of US\$ 1 billion and any subsequent amendments thereto specified by SEBI and/or RBI from time to time. - 20.
-No term loans for any purpose may be advanced by the Fund and the Fund shall not borrow except to meet temporary liquidity needs of the Scheme for the purpose of repurchase, redemption of Units or payment of interest or dividends to Unit Holders, provided that the Fund shall not borrow more than 20% of the net assets of the Scheme and the duration of such a borrowing shall not exceed a period of 6 months - 21.
+- 18. Investments in Foreign Securities are subject to a limit of US \$ 600 million per Mutual Fund, within the overall industry limit of US\$ 7 billion.
+Further, investments in overseas Exchange Traded Fund (ETF(s)) subject to a maximum of US \$ 200 million per Mutual Fund, within the overall industry limit of US \$ 1 billion and any subsequent amendments thereto specified by SEBI and/or RBI from time to time. - 19.
+No term loans for any purpose may be advanced by the Fund and the Fund shall not borrow except to meet temporary liquidity needs of the Scheme for the purpose of repurchase, redemption of Units or payment of interest or dividends to Unit Holders, provided that the Fund shall not borrow more than 20% of the net assets of the Scheme and the duration of such a borrowing shall not exceed a period of 6 months - 20.
 The Scheme shall not invest more than 10% of its net assets in the equity shares or equity related instruments of any company.
-For the purpose of determining the above limit, a combination of positions of the underlying securities and stock derivatives will be considered. - 22.
+For the purpose of determining the above limit, a combination of positions of the underlying securities and stock derivatives will be considered. - 21.
 A scheme shall hold at least 10% of its net assets in liquid assets.
 For this purpose, 'liquid assets' shall include Cash, Government Securities, T-bills and Repo on Government Securities.
-Further, in case, the exposure in such liquid assets/securities falls below the threshold mandated above, the AMCs shall ensure compliance with the above requirement before making any further investments.

-23. All investments by the Scheme in equity shares and equity related instruments shall only be made provided such securities are listed or to be listed.
+Further, in case, the exposure in such liquid assets/securities falls below the threshold mandated above, the AMCs shall ensure compliance with the above requirement before making any further investments. - 22.
+All investments by the Scheme in equity shares and equity related instruments shall only be made provided such securities are listed or to be listed. - 23.
+All investments in equities and fixed income securities should be undertaken in dematerialised form.